 BYLINE FESTIVAL FILM AND PHOTOGRAPHY PRODUCER/DIRECTOR

 Raphael Moran is an award-winning filmmaker, photographer, publicist, voice-over artist, actor, musician, radio broadcaster, BSC Club Member, Raindance Member, Royal Television Society Member, Royal Photographic Society Member, National Union of Journalists Member and Shutterstock contributor, based in West Sussex, UK.
 He is also a board member of the radio station 107 Meridian FM.
 He went to Michael Hall School in Forest Row and is the CEO of Moran Films.
-He is the Festival Film and Photography Producer/Director for the Byline Festival, and has an ongoing collaboration with the Byline Organisation.
+He is the Festival Film and Photography Producer/Director for the Byline Festival, and has an ongoing collaboration with the Byline organisation.